J-1 Visa Service Tech Jobs

 Clarify the two-year home residency requirement upfront

-If your home country or your J-1 program type triggers the two-year home-residency requirement under INA Section 212(e), you'll need a waiver before switching to H-1B or a green card.
+If your home country or your J-1 program type triggers the two-year home-residency requirement under INA Section 212(e), you'll need a waiver before switching to H-1B visa or a green card.
 Verify your DS-2019 notation with your designated sponsor before signing the host agreement.

 Service Tech J-1 Visa: Frequently Asked Questions